jonsimonsen/webaoa/README.md

 -Used chaining and started using elements with multiple classes.
 -Fixed some misleading text, and solved an issue that generated a horizontal scroll bar (overflow-x).
 -Refactored more css, and now have a seemingly satisfactory stylesheet for the pages so far.

+v0.4: Either refatoring/DRY or adding more pages and/or content to dreis.html
+-Under development...
+-Starting by adding contact info to dreis.html.
+-Replacing some of the placeholders with actual suggestions.
+-Fixed a bug that caused the banner to not be in a fixed position, and dimensioned it reasonably.